kusti8/cfc/README.md

 9. **For the gateway (the one that connects to the Internet), there's one extra step.
 Go to wired and change the IP address to a free IP address for your own network.
 Ask IT for a free address.
 Then, change DHCP start to 2 and DHCP end to 253.
-This will be the only Pi wired to the Internet.**
+This will be the only Pi wired to the Internet.
+Also change LAN to WAN!**
 ![Wired](https://github.com/kusti8/cfc/blob/master/wired.png)

 The Pis will connect automatically and automatically make a mesh.
 Plug them